thubregtsen/qhack/submission/blogpost.md

 Now our goal is clear: take a parameterised embedding (e.g. one inspired by insights from [6], or a parameterised verision of the one from [2]), use it to build the trainable QEK, find the parameters which maximize the kernel alignment, and then feed the kernel with the optimal choice of parameters to an SVM!

 ## Integration
-Coming up with some examples and writing single-use Pennylane-intensive scripts would have been enough in answering our fundamental question of whether trainable quantum kernels can provide some advantage.
+Coming up with some examples and writing single-use PennyLane-intensive scripts would have been enough in answering our fundamental question of whether trainable quantum kernels can provide some advantage.
 This is nevertheless far from the spirit of a hackathon, where traditionally the idea was to develop a deliverable product.
-Since we were already hacking the kernels using Pennylane's quantum circuit modules, we thought we might as well make this available for everyone.
+Since we were already hacking the kernels using PennyLane's quantum circuit modules, we thought we might as well make this available for everyone.
 This comprises the more tangible side of our project: the `qml.kernels` module!

-Fully integrated into Pennylane, `qml.kernels` provides utilities ranging from building kernel functions just from arbitrary data embedding Ansätze, to the calculation of quality measures for kernels useful for training and up to stabilizing the kernel matrix, making sure it stays positive semidefinite even in the presence of sampling error or hardware noise.
+Fully integrated into PennyLane, `qml.kernels` provides utilities ranging from building kernel functions just from arbitrary data embedding Ansätze, to the calculation of quality measures for kernels useful for training and up to stabilizing the kernel matrix, making sure it stays positive semidefinite even in the presence of sampling error or hardware noise.
-Our team embraces the open-source approach of Pennylane, making sure our participation in QHack could have some lasting positive effect was especially important to us.
+Our team embraces the open-source approach of PennyLane, making sure our participation in QHack could have some lasting positive effect was especially important to us.

 ## Implementation